-Unless otherwise indicated, the financial information in this Base Prospectus relating to NWB Bank has been derived from the Financial Information (as defined below) and the selected financial information of NWB Bank as at and for the financials years ended 31 December 2019 and 2018.
+Unless otherwise indicated, the financial information in this Base Prospectus relating to NWB Bank has been derived from the Financial Information (as defined below).

 NWB Bank's financial year ends on 31 December, and references in this Base Prospectus to any specific year are to the twelve month period ended on 31 December of such year.